 International degree-seeking applicants whose native language is not English are required to submit Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores for Purdue University Graduate School admission.

 The Graduate School accepts valid TOEFL scores earned through the paper-based test and Internet-based test.
+Institutional TOEFL scores (ITP) are not accepted.
 The minimum paper-based test score required for admission is 550.
 The minimum Internet-based test scores required for admission are the following:

 - Writing 18

 - Total 77

 Note that in addition to required minimum scores for writing, speaking, listening, and reading, the Graduate School also requires a minimum overall score that is higher than the minimums for the four area tests combined.
 Applicants must meet or exceed each of the five scores (listed above) for admission to the Graduate School.
 Some graduate programs require higher minimum scores.
 Please check with your program of interest for additional requirements.